 Work Process of American Carbon Registry

 ACR is responsible for checking and registering projects that reduce the carbon dioxide from the air.
 Every project must follow specific rules and be reviewed carefully by ACR.
-One offset equals one metric tonne of carbon dioxide taken away from the atmosphere.
+One offset equals one metric tone of carbon dioxide taken away from the atmosphere.
 ACR has different regulations for markets like California, ICAO, and the volunteer carbon market.

 Regulated carbon market